 Use it in a sentence: “I’m going to pack a bowl if you want to smoke.”

-filter: a small piece of cardboard or paper that’s folded, rolled and inserted into the mouth end of the joint to prevent bits of cannabis from entering your mouth when you smoke it, and allowing you to smoke all of the cannabis to the end without burning your lips.
+A small piece of cardboard or paper that’s folded, rolled and inserted into the mouth end of the joint.
+It prevents bits of cannabis from entering your mouth when you smoke a joint, and it allows you to smoke all of the cannabis to the end without burning your lips.

-Use it in a sentence: “I prefer to roll my joints with filters so I can smoke them all the way to the end.”
+Use it in a sentence: “I prefer to roll my joints with a filter so I can smoke them all the way to the end.”

 Use it in a sentence: “I’m done with this joint.
-Anyone want the roach?”
+Does anyone want the roach?”

-hit: a single inhale of cannabis smoke or vapor, similar to a ‘toke’ or a ‘drag’.
+A single inhale of cannabis smoke or vapour, similar to a ‘toke’ or a ‘drag’.